- Male and female autism share some similarities, but overall, women with autism tend to present differently than men.

 For someone with autism, it’s not just a matter of “not liking” certain things; it’s a sense of being unable to tolerate them.
 My clients have described being unable to sleep if people are breathing in the same room, having to leave a rail carriage because someone is eating, being unable to cross roads or drive due to sensory overload, and being unable to go to shopping malls because of the lights, sounds, and crowds.

 3. Executive function.
 Many women with autism experience problems with executive function,2 a set of skills that involves working memory, flexible thinking, and self-control.
 People with executive function problems might find it hard to organise themselves, finish tasks, and maintain emotional control.
-Whether in the workplace or at home, it can be hard for women to complete tasks such as keeping a clean house, maintaining healthy habits, or carrying out daily tasks such as showering and eating breakfast.
+Whether in the workplace or at home, it can be hard for women to complete tasks such as completing tasks at work which are deemed less interesting, keeping a clean house, maintaining healthy habits, or carrying out daily tasks such as showering and eating breakfast.

 4. Obsessive interests.
 Both men and women with autism tend to have specialised, intense interests.
 People with autism display “what if-then” thinking and often want to get to the bottom of how something works.
 They may want to know every single fact about their interest.